scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 In this section, we consider an application of atoMEC in the WDM regime.
 Helium is the second most abundant element in the universe (after Hydrogen) and therefore understanding its behaviour under a wide range of conditions is important for our understanding of many astrophysical processes.
-Of particular interest are the conditions under which Helium is expected to undergo a transition from insulating to metallic behaviour in the outer layers of white dwarves, which are characterized by densities of around :math:`1-20 \textrm{ g cm}^{-3}` and temperatures of :math:`10-50` kK [CITE].
+Of particular interest are the conditions under which Helium is expected to undergo a transition from insulating to metallic behaviour in the outer layers of white dwarves, which are characterized by densities of around :math:`1-20 \textrm{ g cm}^{-3}` and temperatures of :math:`10-50` kK :cite:`Hellium_metal`.
 These conditions are a typical example of the WDM regime.
 Besides predicting the point at which the insulator-to-metallic transition occurs in the density-temperature spectrum, other properties of interest include equation-of-state data (relating pressure, density and temperature) and electrical conductivity.